 Bone loss can happen for different reasons, from trauma to periodontitis which is a disease of the gum and bone caused by bacterial tooth plaque.

 It is not always necessary to have bone grafting when placing an implant and we will be able to advise you once we have taken an x-ray and assessed the bone in the area of treatment.
-If you do require Bone grafting it is suitable for most of our patients.
+If you do require this treatment, it is suitable for most of our patients.

 What does the treatment involve?